EIE2-IAC-Labs/iac-riscv-cw-23/personalStatements/anish-narain.md

 # Summary of what I did #
 * I was the **main editor** for the team documentation and at times, took the lead as project manager, arranging meetings and setting team deadlines
-* **rtl**: Created ALU and RegFile modules.
+* **rtl**: Edited ALU.
 Led the debugging and helped with testbench
-* **rtl2**: Debugged the ALU, changed the testbench, helped with debugging the top-level module and helped final testing of new rtl2 design
+* **rtl2**: Debugged the ALU, changed the TRIGGERSEL multiplexer, helped with debugging the top-level module and helped final testing of new rtl2 design
 * **rtl3**: Changed the data memory to include byte and word addressing and led the debugging against the reference code
 * **pipelining**: I made the first flip-flop and put everything altogether in the top-level module
 * **pipelining2**: I helped change the data memory to include byte and word addressing as well
 * **caching**: I helped plan our approach and created the cache_controller module

 # Explanations #
-During the final year project last year, I led my team as project manager and in turn, editor of our report.
+During the final year project last year, I led my team as **project manager** and in turn, **editor** of our report.
 I thoroughly enjoyed the role because I like planning and organising.
 For this coursework I employed the following things I learned from my experience last year:
 * Documenting along as we made progress.
 It was easy to do lots of lab work without documentation but that leads to having a lot of write-up piled up and the writer forgetting things we had done in that session.
 Thus, by documenting the work as we went, I made it easy for whoever was doing the write-up to just have a small amount to write after that session and be able to write down all the relevant points while it was still fresh on their mind.
 * Arranging regular meeting sessions.
 This served a few purposes.
 During team projects it was inevitable for a team member to miss sessions so meetings make it easy to keep everyone up to speed with progress and give a chance for healthy discussion.
 Furthermore, keeping tabs on progression made it far easier to plan and make deadlines.
 * Outlining our aims clearly in bullet points so team members knew exactly what the remaining tasks were.
 This made it easy for me to coordinate our approach.

+For **rtl**, I added the opcode associate with load upper immediate and used the simple assignment operator to implement it.
+I helped edit the testbench to include the vbdBar() function so we could turn on the F1 lights.
+And I led our debugging.
+This involved running GTKWave and checking if the signals matched as the instruction went through the architecture.

+During the debugging we quickly realised we had the following issues:
+* Syntax errors
+* TRIGGERSEL multiplexer not working because as a result of the additional multiplexer, data memory was being bypassed.
+Therefore, because of the addition, the load/store instructions were not being implemented.
+* Inconsistencies with bit widths between top-level module and control unit
+* Incorrect concatenation in sign-extend module.

+Making the following changes in **rtl2** was a success.
+Some of the errors mentioned above were shared between rtl and rtl2.
+But in the end, after making the right fixes, rtl2 was able to successfully implement our modified machine code.

+My module contribution to **rtl3** was editing the data memory so it could implement byte addressing as well.
+This involved coordinating with Pengyuan to help feed an extra control input into the data memory which specified address mode.
+Then I split the elements stored in the array from being 32-bits to 8-bits.
+This meant that for word addressing the output would have to be 4 corresponding byte addresses concatenated together.
+My approach was successful (except I forgot to add begin-end statements causing issues, which was corrected during debugging).
+For rtl3 I used the same debugging approach as rtl and rtl2.
+I also learned a few new method of debugging and some methods to get rid of the warning signs (discussed under next heading).

 # Things I learned #